 Largest Greek Island

-Greece’s largest Greek island is Crete.
-It is also the most populated.
-If you are someone who isn’t interested in island hopping but wants to see a lot on one island, come to Crete.
+If you aren’t interested in island hopping but want to see a lot on one island, come to Crete.

 📍 Grab the FREE GOOGLE MAP of my favorite locations in Crete!